 Scroll down to view project

-CLASSIC REVIVAL ARCHITECTURE AND THE LOWCOUNTRY VERNACULAR supplied the inspiration for this Ford Plantation residence.
+CLASSIC REVIVAL ARCHITECTURE AND THE LOWCOUNTRY VERNACULAR supplied the inspiration for this residence at The Ford Field and River Club.
 The result is a wood and masonry version of an ancient temple form; the dwelling’s dominant brick façade transitions to clapboard siding at the receding wings.
 Historical Concepts approached the design of the home from a generational standpoint, considering how it may have evolved over time.
 While the central mass represents a more formal, period home, the addition of two wings brings in indigenous Lowcountry flavor.
 The glass-enclosed breezeway effect of the flanking wings downplays the home’s scale.
 Throughout the home, details reminiscent of the Revival periods blend with local architectural traditions, creating a home that is equally sophisticated as it is familiar.

 GREEK REVIVAL DETAILS at the main mass of the home, such as the Greek key adorning the frieze and the Doric portico, are offset by the more vernacular treatment of the service and master wings.